gladkykhdaria/diplom-dsp-digital-twin-fft/Readme.md

 ## Why it matters to me

 Because I don't want to hand in a project where I just followed a tutorial.
-I want to hand in a project where I hit a genuinely hard, unresolved engineering problem - real sensor data getting corrupted the moment Wi-Fi turns on - and instead of hiding that, I chased it through CPU scheduling, timing analysis, electrical noise, and hardware-level fixes, ruling things out one at a time like an actual investigation.
-That process is the part I'm proudest of, more than any single feature working.
+I want to hand in a project where I hit a genuinely hard engineering problem - real sensor data getting corrupted the moment Wi-Fi turned on - and instead of hiding that or quietly working around it, I chased it through CPU scheduling, timing analysis, electrical noise, and hardware-level fixes, ruling things out one at a time like an actual investigation, until it actually resolved: not a workaround, a real root cause (a single-wire sensor protocol with zero tolerance for shared hardware, replaced with a properly clocked I2C sensor instead).
+That process, start to finish, is the part I'm proudest of, more than any single feature working.
 It's the part that actually taught me something.

-If a system I built is still fighting me by the end of this, that's not a failure of the project - that's the project doing exactly what I wanted it to do: show me a real problem, not a fake one.
+Getting a system to genuinely fight me, and then figuring out exactly why, is a much better story than everything working on the first try would have been.

 ## Status

-Fully working end-to-end on simulated data.
-Real sensor integration works reliably on its own, and is currently being debugged specifically for reliable operation *while* Wi-Fi is active - see `tech.md` for the full, honest blow-by-blow of what's been tried.
+Fully working end-to-end on **real sensor data**.
+Both the BME280 and the MPU-6050 read correctly and continuously, sharing one I2C bus, simultaneously with Wi-Fi fully active - the earlier Wi-Fi conflict is resolved, not just documented as a limitation.
+See `tech.md` for the full, honest history of how it got there, including everything that didn't work along the way.

 See `idea.md` for the full theoretical case (Digital Twin literature, the math behind the FFT, and the Rust-vs-Python argument), and